bywatersolutions/slack-bywaterbot/README.md

 * SLACK_APP_TOKEN - Slack app token
 * QUOTES_CSV_URL - URL to a CSV of quotes
 * KARMA_CSV_URL - URL to a CSV of karma comment possibilities
+* CREDENTIALS_JSON - Download crendentials.json from Google, put contents in this variable
+* TOKEN_JSON - Run `python calendar_functions.py` on the server, input given URL in lynx, copy contents of token.json into this variable
+* TWILIO_ACCOUNT_SID - SID for the Twilio account to be used ( provided by Twilio )
+* TWILIO_AUTH_TOKEN - Authentication token for the Twilio account ot be used ( provided by Twilio )
+* TWILIO_PHONE - Outgoing Twilio phone number ( e.g. +11234567890 )

 Check out https://slack.dev/bolt-python/tutorial/getting-started to see how to set up the Slack tokens.